SAP/cloud-security-services-integration-library/java-security/README.md

 ## Usage with Security Filter
 The [`OAuth2SecurityFilter`](src/main/java/com/sap/cloud/security/servlet/OAuth2SecurityFilter.java)
-is a Java Web-Servlet `WebFilter` that can perform authorization checks on HTTP requests.
+is a Java Web-Servlet-Filter that can perform authorization checks on HTTP requests.
 To use the filter it needs to be declared in the web.xml file of the application.

 ### Filter settings